ibm-cloud-docs/Cloudant/api/advanced.md

 specifically what nodes contain what hash ranges.

 The `shards` field in the response contains an object with keys that are the hash value range for each shard.
-Each value is the array of nodes that contain that a copy of that shard.
+Each value is the array of nodes that contain a copy of that shard.

 ### Example request, by using HTTP
 {: #example-request-by-using-http}